pvanallen/delft-ai-toolkit/README.md

 1. **Start the Delft Toolkit software on the RPi**

-     * **Power Motors** - If you are using the motors, turn on the 6V battery pack (or save the batteries for now, and turn the battery pack on when you are ready)
      * **Login to RPi** - In the terminal app log in to the RPi over WiFi by typing:

      ```bash
      ssh pi@10.4.27.47 # replace this IP address with the one you got from ifconfig above
      ```

-     * **Start the software** - Type the below command, putting the IP address of your computer at the end (get the IP address of your computer by opening the Network Preferences panel)
+     * **Start the software** - After logging in, type the below command, putting the IP address of your Unity computer at the end (get the IP address of your computer by opening the Network Preferences panel)

      ```bash
      ./delft-ai-toolkit/start-delft-toolkit.sh 192.168.1.21
      ```
      * **Startup Sequence** - The software will take a little time to start up.
-When it finishes, the robot will say "Hello."
+When it finishes, the robot will say "Hello"

-     * **IMPORTANT: Powering off the RPi Procedure**: Before you disconnect the power from the RPi, you must properly shut it down with the following command.
+     * **IMPORTANT: Powering off the RPi Procedure**: Before you disconnect the power from the RPi, to prevent harm to the SD storage, **you must properly shut it down with the following command**.
 Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi.

      ```bash
      sudo poweroff